bunto/bunto/site/_docs/frontmatter.md

   <p>
     If you want to use <a href="../variables/">Liquid tags and variables</a>
     but don’t need anything in your front matter, just leave it empty!
-The set of triple-dashed lines with nothing in between will still get Jekyll to process your file.
+The set of triple-dashed lines with nothing in between will still get Bunto to process your file.
 (This is useful for things like CSS and RSS feeds!)
   </p>
 </div>